isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Marine & Offshore (M&O) Sector**

-Enterprises in the M&O sector are to comply to measures for stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/AdvisoryMOSector_19Feb.pdf" target="_blank">document</a> [last updated on 19 Feb 21].
+Enterprises in the M&O sector are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/AdvisoryMOSector_19Feb.pdf" target="_blank">document</a> [last updated on 19 Feb 21].

 You should also comply to the COVID-Safe restart criteria for shipyards, resident contractors and common contractors (M&O) <a href="https://covid.gobusiness.gov.sg/guides/MORestartCriteria.pdf" target="_blank">here</a> [last updated on 19 Feb 21].
 For FAQs regarding COVID-Safe restart criteria, please refer to this <a href="https://covid.gobusiness.gov.sg/guides/FAQsforMOSector.pdf" target="_blank">document</a> [last updated on 19 Feb 21].